joeltok/eaglr/README.md

 console.log(req.headers['eaglr-token'])
 ```

-Two keys areas to record these are at the points of incoming and outgoing http requests.
+Two critical areas to record these are at the points of incoming and outgoing http requests.

 ## Description